brechtbilliet/brechtbilliet.github.io/_posts/2016-09-11-How-we-made-our-app-real-time-in-6-lines-of-code.md

 ### What part of the application should be real-time?

 <ul>
-<li>All the actions that will update the database eventually should push notifications to all clients except the one sending them.</li>
+<li>All the actions that will update the content in the database eventually should push notifications to all clients except the one sending them.</li>
 <li>Even the filter should be real-time.
 (Eg. when filtering on "Chateau pomerol", and somebody adds that wine, we want to update our filtered results real-time)</li>
 </ul>